firejoust/mineflayer-GUI/README.md

 options = {
     window: PrismarineWindow, // (Default: player's inventory) The window to start navigation from.
-    timeout: number, // (Default: 5000 milliseconds) How long in milliseconds to wait for a new window to open after clicking its item.
+    delay: number, // (Default: 0) How long to wait before opening the next window
+    timeout: number, // (Default: 5000) Expected duration a window should open within (in ms)
+    close: boolean // (Default: false) If the current active window should be closed beforehand
-    hotbar: boolean, // (Default: false) If the first window should be initiated from a hotbar item.
-(For example: Game Menu Compass)
+    hotbar: boolean, // (Default: false) If the first window is initiated directly from the hotbar (ie. using an item)
-    color: boolean, // (Default: false) Whether or not to account for formatting codes (ie: item colour)
+    color: boolean, // (Default: false) Consider formatting codes when matching items (ie: item colour)
-    include: boolean, // (Default: false) Whether or not path item properties should match window items if they are "included" in its own properties. (string.includes)
+    include: boolean, // (Default: false) If string matching criteria should be non-strict
-    rightclick: boolean, // (clickItem ONLY) (Default: false) If an item should be right clicked in a GUI window
+    rightclick: boolean, // (clickItem ONLY) (Default: false) If the final path item should be right clicked
-    shift: boolean, // (clickItem ONLY) (Default: false) If an item should be shift clicked in a GUI window }
+    shift: boolean, // (clickItem ONLY) (Default: false) If the final path item should be shift clicked }

 /*